ms7m/dispike/docs/tutorial/Writing the handler.md

 ```

-Take a look at ``@bot.interaction.on('wave', EventTypes.COMMAND)``, you can see that the ``.on`` takes in the command name we registered earlier.
+Take a look at ``@bot.on('wave', EventTypes.COMMAND)``, you can see that the ``.on`` takes in the command name we registered earlier.

 The function also accepts two arguments.
 Our registered argument is named “person”, as well as the context that we will be receiving.

-Also take a look at ``-> DiscordResponse``, this is a type-hint,  this is optional, but it will make your requests faster, as Dispike would not have to guess what your response type is.
+Also take a look at ``-> DiscordResponse``, this is a type-hint,  this is optional, but it will make your requests *slightly* faster to respond, as Dispike would not have to guess what your response type is.